 Shifting over to this way of working couldn’t be easier.
 You don’t even need to disrupt existing integrations in order to set up new ones.

-If you were to use a solution such as ONEiO, you can actually take advantage of a wide range of pre-built integrations, which means you can get most connections up and running in less than a day.
+If you were to use an Integration Service Provider such as ONEiO, you can actually take advantage of a wide range of pre-built integrations, which means you can get most connections up and running in less than a day.
 If you don't want to get your "hands dirty" you can also get your integrations as a service (IaaS)

-For example, almost all ServiceNow to ServiceNow (and many other ITSM tools) integrations can be setup and working in a few hours; with no downtime, coding or testing required at all.
+For example, almost all ServiceNow to ServiceNow (and many other ITSM tools) integrations can be setup and working in a few hours; with no downtime, coding or testing required at all (yes, really).

 If you'd like to learn more about ONEiO, The Service Provider For Your Integrations and alternative to eBonding, click here.